 - DC into each stitch.
 Complete 11 revolutions of this.

-- Put on glove and move the open stitch between thumb and finger gap.
+- Put on a glove and move the open stitch between the thumb and finger gap.
 Reach through your thumb and finger with a crochet hook to determine the opposite side closing stitch to lock in the thumb hole size.
 Mark the stitch or hold onto it as you slide the glove off.
 DC into the opposite side stitch, and then DC into the same stitch you were on.
 Place 2 DC into each stitch going around the thumb hole.
 When you get to the other side where you had reached across, this time DC twice by double crocheting into the current stitch and reaching across to the starting stitch.
-This will secure the thumb gap into position from both sides of the thumb.
+This will secure the thumb gap into the position from both sides of the thumb.
 Then 1 DC into each stitch going back to where you started the round.

 - 1 DC into each stitch going around the finger part only.